If the deficit disappears, our economic nightmare might finally come to an end.

 I think we can have a lot of confidence in those projections.
 “Budget,” after all, is the CBO’s middle name.

 But economic growth of 4.4 percent if only we keep our current low tax rates?
 I think CBO economists may be living the same low-tax fantasy as much of the rest of the economics profession.

 Some facts: According to data from the Bureau of Economic Analysis, the last time real national income grew at a rate over 4 percent per year was in the high-tax 1990s.

 The economy grew by over 4 percent a year four years in a row: 1997, 1998, 1999, and 2000.

 That’s right.
 The last four times the economy grew by 4 percent were the four years before the Bush tax cuts.
 Go figure.

 In the decade since the Bush tax cuts went into effect the highest recorded growth rate was 3.5 percent, in 2004.

-Now, it just might be that roaring economic growth is right around the levitra mail no prescription corner.
+Now, it just might be that roaring economic growth is right around the levitra mail no corner.
 Happy days will be here again if only Congress and President Barack Obama can take the tough actions necessary to prevent tax cuts from expiring.

 Keep the candy coming and everything will work out just fine.